stevegroom/mkdocs_build/README.md

     shared-mime-info
 ```

 These are the binaries that are needed to support mkdocs.
-Python is alredy installed in the ```Ubuntu``` image, but is kept
+Python is already installed in the ```Ubuntu``` image, but is kept
 here for completeness.

 ```docker